-- Affectionate Parody: The story-tales arcs of the manga and the movies.
+- Affectionate Parody: Many arcs are this towards popular manga and movies.

 - As Long as It Sounds Foreign: The Italian dub often changes the names of some characters with Japanese-sounding names which are actually Italian descriptions of their job, attitude or appearance.
 For example, once a fat guy was called "Namasa Dekili" ("Una massa di chili", "A big mass of kilos")

 - Author Avatar: Yoshito Usui has not one, not two, but three of them!
 First is mangaka Usuto Yoshii, who always has the misfortune of being bugged by Shin-chan, often resulting in delays is his manga publications.
 Second is a one shot character called Toyo Ishiuto who was once bugged by Shin-chan, but it inspired her to write the Show Within a Show Enpitsu Shin-chan ("Pencil Shin-chan").
 Third doubles also as a Creator Cameo in the fifth movie where Usui himself appears as a young man who likes to sing karaoke, and near the end of the movie ends up being punched in the face by an angry Hiro.
 Ouch.